wp-plugins/theme-junkie-shortcodes/readme.txt

 == Frequently Asked Questions ==

-= Can I use this plugin without purchase Theme Junkie themes? = Yes, this plugin was developed to support all themes.
+= Can I use this plugin without being Theme Junkie customer? = Yes, this plugin was developed to support all themes.

 = Is this your original work? =